 PRO TIP: For planning purposes, it takes 24 hours to thaw 1 - 5 pounds of meat in the refrigerator, so adjust your time according.

-With safe thawing, you can have peace of mind knowing that you're serving your family a delicious meal without a side of food-related illness to ruin your dinner or the worst case, food poisoning.
+With safe thawing, you can have peace of mind knowing that you're serving your family a delicious meal without a side of food-related illness to ruin your dinner or, in the worst case, food poisoning.

 The fastest way to thaw chicken